Rwanda - Country Commercial Guide

 Items contained in the personal luggage of travelers are exempt from custom duties when items are not for commercial purpose.
 Commercial samples are exempt from custom duties when their combined value does not exceed 100,000 Rwandan francs (approximately $100) but should be declared.

-For a complete list of the items that are exempt from custom duties under Rwandan law and for a comprehensive list of the required accompanying documentation, please contact the Rwanda Revenue Authority.
+For a complete list of items exempt from custom duties under Rwandan law and for a comprehensive list of the required accompanying documentation, contact RRA.

 Non-biodegradable single-use plastic bags are banned in Rwanda.
 Travelers carrying them upon arrival at the Kigali International Airport may have them confiscated.
 Passengers with luggage wrapped in plastic sheeting may be required to remove the plastic before they are allowed to depart the airport.